elizabethodell/Budget-Tracker/README.md

 ## Installation

 Download or clone all files onto your computer.
-You will need to download the following: 'npm install', 'npm install express', 'npm install morgan'
+You will need to download the following: `npm install`

 ## Usuage